civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_apiWrappers.md

 ## Description

-This hook allows to add (or remove, but probably not a good idea) wrappers to be called before and after the api call.
+This hook allows you to add (or override/remove: use caution!) methods to be called before and after api calls to modify either the parameters or the result of the call.

-A wrapper is a class that implement two methods to alter the params sent to the api and the results returned.
+The methods must be implemented on an API_Wrapper object which is added to the array passed by-reference.
+See below for more information on the API_Wrapper class.

 Introduced in CiviCRM 4.4.0.